jorndorff/Intro-ProblemSet0-StarterCode/README.md

 Write a boolean function that takes a non-negative integer as a parameter and returns True if the number is even, False if it is odd.

 ### num_digits
 Write a function that takes a non-negative integer as a parameter and returns the number of digits in it.
 You may not cast to string to solve this problem.
+Zero is a zero-digit number.

 ### sum_digits
 Write a function that takes a non-negative integer as a parameter and returns the sum of its digits.